One of the biggest roadblocks that prospective teachers face is the question of salary.

 For example, teacher salaries are on the rise.

 Let's take a look at STARTING salaries.
 In Utah during the 2017-18 year, the average starting teacher salary was $38,499.
-While there are enough exceptions statewide to bring down the average, here's a list of updated Wasatch Front School Districts' starting teacher salaries for 2018-19, as well as some new exciting updates for 2019-2020:
+While there are enough exceptions statewide to bring down the average, here's a list of updated Wasatch Front School Districts' starting teacher salaries for 2019-2020:

 Park City: $50,700

-The average for these 12 districts along the Wasatch Front for the 2018-19 school year is $42,858 - considerably more than $38,499.
-But here's the kicker: with the new updates to salaries for the 2019-20 year in these 11 districts, the average becomes $44,858 - a $2,000 boost in just one year.
+The average for these 12 districts along the Wasatch Front for the 2019-20 school year is $46,034.50 - considerably more than $38,499!
 Starting teacher salaries are steadily climbing, and we haven't seen the end of it yet!

-By way of comparison, according to Payscale.com the average salary for entry-level accountants in Salt Lake City is $48,231 - not too far ahead of the average Wasatch Front first-year teacher.
-But Park City School District pays their starting teachers $50,700 and Canyons School District (Sandy/Draper area) just approved a bump to $50,000.
-Murray School District also just followed suit and will be matching with $50,000.
+By way of comparison, according to Payscale.com the average salary for accountants in Salt Lake City is $49,075 - not too far ahead of the average Wasatch Front first-year teacher.
+But Park City School District already pays their starting teachers $50,700 with Canyons and Murray School Districts tying for second place with starting salaries of $50,000.
 This salary war has taken root along the Wasatch Front (and Utah in general), causing all districts to compete with one another for the best educators.
-For example, Ogden, Granite, and Davis School Districts will also be raising teacher salaries for the upcoming 2019-2020 school year.
 This is very good news for future teachers in Utah, as these raises will continue to percolate through the entire education system.

 Another thing to consider is the comparison between yearly salary and work days per year.